Kissaki/vuepress.github.io/netlify.md

 ## Create a GitHub repository

-* If you haven't already done so, create a free account in [GitHub](https://github.com/).
+* If you haven't already done so, create a free account on [GitHub](https://github.com/).

 Create a repository named `vpdemo1` like this: